GSA/search.digitalgov.gov/_posts/2015-04-29-best-bets-text.md

 ---

 ***Did you know?*** See also our closely related feature that allows you to create a [Graphics Best Best](/manual/best-bets-graphics.html).
-We recommend creating a graphics best bet&mdashwith or without an image&mdashwhen you have three or more closely related links on a topic.
+We recommend creating a graphics best bet&mdash;with or without an image&mdash;when you have three or more closely related links on a topic.

 ***Did you know?*** Analyze the number of impressions and clicks and clickthru rate for each best bet on the [Monthly Reports](/manual/monthly-reports.html) page.
 Use the data to inform your titles, descriptions, and keywords and your decision to deactivate or delete an entry.